 Housed within the Alabama Department of Early Childhood Education, the Office of School Readiness (OSR) administers Alabama’s diverse delivery, voluntary, high-quality Pre-K program.
 Classrooms are funded through a grant process in which sites must meet specific quality assurances and abide by rigorous operating guidelines.
-Alabama’s First Class Pre-K program has been awarded the highest quality rating by the National Institute for Early Education Research (NIEER) for 14 consecutive years, which includes two years of highest ratings based on more stringent measures of practice.
+Alabama’s First Class Pre-K program has been awarded the highest quality rating by the National Institute for Early Education Research (NIEER) for 16 consecutive years.

 Numerous research studies have shown that students who participated in high quality pre-kindergarten programs are less likely to repeat a grade, require remedial education, or be placed in special education; score higher on achievement tests; are more likely to graduate from high school and go on to college; get higher paying salaries as adults; and are more likely to stay out of prison and off welfare.

 The Office of School Readiness defines “school readiness” as a condition whereby children enter school with:

 • An ability to function in a social setting;